ItzLoonie/TownOfLoonie/README.md

 Team : Impostors<br>
 Basis : Crewmate or Engineer<br>

-The MadSnitches belong to team Impostors, one type of Madmates.<br>
+The Mad Snitch belong to team Impostors, one type of Madmates.<br>
 They can see who is the Impostor after finishing all their tasks.<br>
 Depending on option, they can use vents.<br>